-Tax Filing Information
+Tax Filing Overview

 The U.S. tax system is organized according to the calendar year and is a pay-as-you-go system, which means that taxes may be deducted from salaries, stipends, and scholarships if these funds are from U.S. sources.
 In most cases, taxes are automatically withheld from your pay (or charged to your term bill if you receive a Harvard scholarship).
 Your available income after taxes, therefore, may be less than anticipated as you may be subject to federal, state and/or Social Security taxes that can range from 14% to 30% of your total income.
 The amount of taxes you will pay will depend on the type of income you receive and your tax status in the United States.

-Office of the Controller
+Harvard Office of the Controller

 Determining tax residency is important because it affects: